 An Indie Musician’s Journey to Jewish Sound

 Leah Dunn is an audio engineer, producer, and recording artist.
 She joined the Havurah team as the Music Director in the Summer of 2022.
 After attending highschool at Interlochen Arts Academy where she studied songwriting, the Bay Area native is currently pursuing a BFA at NYU’s Clive Davis Institute of Recorded Music.
-Her most recent album “Calendar Collection” was released as 12 singles over the course of 2022, and is available along with her other releases “Wetsuit,” and “Oakland,” on all streaming platforms
+Her most recent album “Calendar Collection” was released as 12 singles over the course of 2022, and is available along with her other releases “Wetsuit,” and “Oakland,” on all streaming platforms.

 Leah Dunn by Hana Mendel